We Encapsulate $100+ Stamps For You

-When you choose Mystic as your collecting partner, every stamp you purchase has been professionally authenticated by our stamp experts.
+With Mystic as your collecting partner, every stamp you purchase has been professionally authenticated by our stamp experts.
 Their entire job is to carefully inspect the stamps in our inventory.
 We guarantee every stamp we sell is authentic and properly identified.
-We also encapsulate expensive or fragile stamps to protect them from the ravages of time and make them easier to handle.
+Unique to Mystic we encapsulate expensive or fragile stamps to protect them in shipping and make them easier to handle.

-We’re big fans of having stamps encapsulated and you’ll love it to.
+We’re big fans of having stamps encapsulated and you’ll love it, too.
 It sets your mind at ease when handling expensive or fragile old stamps.
 You don’t have to worry about wearing gloves or using tongs.
 It takes all the stress away from enjoying your valuable classic stamps.
 It also makes mailing them to you a whole lot safer.
-Even if an accident should occur and the outer packaging is damaged in-transit, your stamp will be completely safe inside.
+If an accident should occur and the outer packaging is damaged in-transit, your stamp will be completely safe inside.

 Between our expert stamp identifiers and our encapsulation of all high-value stamps, you can always order with confidence when you choose Mystic.
 It’s all part of our satisfaction guarantee.